Solo Travel in Andorra

 Types of Girls about the Globe (GatG) – Adventure GatG, Nature GatG, Shopping GatG, Snow & Winter Sports GatG, Wellness GatG

-If you are planning to hike solo, Download Safe365, a safety app that allows you to send your exact location to rescue teams in case of an emergency. .
+If you are planning to hike solo, one of the Andorra safety travel tips is to download Safe365, a safety app that allows you to send your exact location to rescue teams in case of an emergency. .
 In June or July Andorra holds a girl’s bike weekend where more than 30 women attend for special workshops and to experience mountain biking in the country.

 Below is our guide to how to travel solo in Andorra as well as lots of practical information such as where to stay, which tour company to use and how to get around.
 Find out how to reach Andorra and what to do in the country.